How to Bargain in Mexico Like a Pro (and Have Fun Too!)

 Necklaces!
 Bracelets!
 Cheap Mexican junk!

-The cries of the beach vendors are as characteristic of Cabo San Lucas as the sun, sand and sea.
+The singsong calls of the beach vendors are as much a part of Cabo San Lucas as the sun, sand and sea.

 Bargaining in Mexico is common on the beach if you want to buy from a beach vendor.